-- (1) The various constituency registrars shall from time to time compare the several voters rolls with a view to ensuring that no person is registered as a voter- - (a) more than once on the voters roll for any one constituency; or - (b) on the voters rolls for more than one constituency.
+21. (1) The various constituency registrars shall from time Removal of to time compare the several voters rolls with a view to ensuring duplications. that no person is registered as a voter-

-- (2) Subject to subsection (3), if a constituency registrar is satisfied that a voter is registered- - (a) more than once on the voters roll for his constituency, he shall remove the name where it occurs on the second or any subsequent occasion; - (b) on the voters roll for his constituency and on the voters roll for any other constituency, he shall remove the name of the voter from his voters roll unless he is satisfied that the voter is entitled to be registered on his voters roll rather than on the other voters roll. - (3) A constituency registrar shall not remove the name of a voter in terms of subsection (2) unless section twenty-five is complied with, and that section and sections twenty-seven and twenty-eight shall apply, mutatis mutandis, as though the constituency registrar were taking an objection in terms of subsection (1) of section twenty-five.
+- (a) more than once on the voters roll for any one constituency; or - (b) on the voters roll for more than one constituency. - (2) Subject to subsection (3), if a constituency registrar is satisfied that a voter is registered- - (a) more than once on the voters roll for his constituency, he shall remove the name where it occurs on the second or any subsequent occasion; - (b) on the voters roll for his constituency and on the voters roll for any other constituency, he shall remove the name of the voter from his voters roll unless he is satisfied that the voter is entitled to be registered on his voters roll rather than on the other voters roll.

+(3) A constituency registrar shall not remove the name of a voter in terms of subsection (2) unless section sixteen is complied with, and that section and sections eighteen and nineteen shall apply, mutatis mutandis, as though the constituency registrar were taking an objection in terms of subsection (1) of section sixteen.

-31 Removal from voters roll on disqualification or death
+Removal on disqualification or death.

-- (1) Subject to subsection (2), if a constituency registrar is satisfied that a voter whose name is registered on a voters roll has become disqualified for registration as a voter or is dead, he shall remove his name therefrom. - (2) A constituency registrar shall not remove the name of a voter in terms of subsection (1)- - (a) on the grounds of disqualification, unless section twenty-five is complied with; or - (b) on the grounds of death, unless a notice has been published in the Gazette setting forth that unless notice of appeal is given to him within a time stated in the notice, being not less than seven days, or the constituency registrar, on representations made by any person, withdraws his objection, the voter's name will be removed from the roll;
+- 22. (1) Subject to subsection (2), if a constituency registrar is satisfied that a voter whose name is registered on a voters roll has become disqualified for registration as a voter or is dead, he shall remove his name therefrom. - (2) A constituency registrar shall not remove the name of a voter in terms of subsection (1)- - (a) on the grounds of disqualification, unless section twenty-one is complied with; or - (b) on the grounds of death, unless a notice has been published in the Gazette setting forth that unless notice of appeal is given to him within a time stated in the notice, being not less than seven days, or the constituency registrar, on representations made to him by any person, withdraws his objection, the voter's name will be removed from the voters roll;

-and sections twenty-five, twenty-seven and twenty-eight shall apply, mutatis mutandis, as though the constituency registrar were taking an objection in terms of subsection (1) of section twenty-five.
+and sections sixteen, eighteen and nineteen shall apply, mutatis mutandis, as though the constituency registrar were taking an objection in terms of subsection (1) of section sixteen.

-32 Removal from voters roll owing to absence
+Removal from voters roll owing to absence.

-- (1) Subject to subsection (3), if a constituency registrar is satisfied that a voter registered on a voters roll- - (a) has been absent from his constituency for a period of twelve months or longer and is not a voter who was registered with the approval of the Registrar-General in a constituency in which he was not resident; or - (b) has left Zimbabwe with the intention of residing permanently outside Zimbabwe;
+- 23. (1) Subject to subsection (3), if a constituency registrar is satisfied that a voter registered on a voters roll- - (a) has been absent from his constituency for a period of twelve months or longer and is not a voter who was registered with the approval of the Registrar-General in a constituency in which he was not resident; or - (b) has left Zimbabwe with the intention of residing permanently outside Zimbabwe;